-By Olivia Nelson

 Recording daily journal entries helps you track our relationships with your spouse, ex- spouse, and children.
 You can keep logs of behavior, parent time, and correspondence.
 These types of logs can help provide evidence for your case.
 It is also a wise idea to keep track of your correspondence with your Attorney.
 In the event that you have a disagreement with your Attorney, a log of correspondence can help you evidence why you felt you had been wronged.

 Include times, dates, and a brief summary of the event in each entry.
 Screenshot text communications or save pertinent pictures.
 When writing records, try to keep things as fact-based as possible.
 Avoid saturating your entry with personal feelings.
 If you aren’t good with journaling or note-taking, start small.
-Try for one record a day, or begin by printing and filing any correspondence with your Attorney, the Opposing Party, or anybody involved in your case.
+Try for one record a day, or begin by printing and filing any correspondence with your Provo divorce and family attorney, the Opposing Party, or anybody involved in your case.

 How These Records Will Help